The Dr. Oz Show: History

 Mehmet Oz appeared on The Oprah Winfrey Show 55 times over five years.
 In 2009, Winfrey offered to produce a syndicated series featuring Mehmet Oz through her company, Harpo Productions.
 The Dr. Oz Show debuted September 14, 2009.
 The first episode discussed the erogenous zones, unnecessary surgeries for women, and germs in purses.
 In 2010, the show received Daytime Emmy nominations for Outstanding Talk Show Informative and Outstanding Talk Show Informative Host, winning the latter.

 For the first four seasons, shows were recorded in Studio 6A at NBC Studios in New York, but vacated Rockefeller Center after NBC reclaimed the space for its Late Night franchise.
 Beginning with season five, The Dr. Oz Show was recorded in the ABC Television Center East on the Upper West Side of Manhattan.
-The show later moved to Studio 42 at the CBS Broadcast Center in the Hell's Kitchen neighborhood of Manhattan in 2020.
+The show moved to Studio 42 at the CBS Broadcast Center in the Hell's Kitchen neighborhood of Manhattan in 2020.

 In April 2018, Sony Pictures Television renewed The Dr. Oz Show for seasons 11 and 12, taking it through 2020–21.

 In March 2020, in-studio production was shut down after a staffer experienced "subtle" symptoms and tested positive for COVID-19.
 Episodes began filming at Oz's home afterward.
 The show announced that it would return to studio tapings for its season premiere on September 14, 2020, with limited crew members and without a live audience.

 In September 2020, The Dr. Oz Show was renewed for a 13th and 14th season, which would have taken the show through 2023.

+from January 5, 2021 until 2022, The show was available to stream on Pluto TV with 100 episodes and 30 episodes added each month rotating in.